Temple defense keys 24-2 win over Georgia Tech

 THE TAKEAWAY

 Georgia Tech: Three different Georgia Tech quarterbacks have seen action this year for Collins and all three have struggled.
-On Saturday, Oliver and Graham both saw action at the position.
+On Saturday, Oliver and Graham both saw action at the position with an injury keeping Lucas Johnson from his starting spot.
 Oliver rushed for 68 yards, but his two fumbles proved costly.
 Graham’s interception late in the fourth would prove to end the final hope for a comeback.

 Temple: Davis has already established himself as the best threat for the Temple offensive attack.
-After coming into the day averaging 6.8 yards per carry, he carried it 29 times for 135 yards and the opening two scores of the afternoon.
+Teamed with Jager Gardner, Davis is averaging 5.6 yards per carry and 350 yards through the Owls first four games of the season.

 UP NEXT